bob2u/b2uFramework-public/README.md

 # b2uFramework
 Lean PHP RESTful framework

-b2uFramework is a minimalist's PHP framework to help developers get a site up and running quickly, while following some design & architecture rather than them echoing out PHP content sprinkled in an HTML file.
-Out of the box the framework supports a few core features to allow this minimalist approach to be achieved.
-Furthermore, b2uFramework supports an interface and plugin mechanism, which allows reusable system components and site content to be developed and used across projects.
+b2uFramework is a minimalist's PHP framework to help developers get a website up and running quickly and follow some design & architecture rather than echoing out PHP content sprinkled in an HTML file.
+The framework supports a few core features out of the box to allow this minimalist approach to be achieved.
+Furthermore, b2uFramework supports an interface and plugin mechanism, allowing reusable system components and site content to be developed and used across projects.

 The b2uFramework does what most PHP frameworks do for a typical process cycle:
 1. Receive a request from a user